MENU

 Bioengineering

-2024 Systematic Review 10 7/10 studies showed neuropathic pain reduction Fat graft, SVF (adipose-derived)
+2024 Systematic Review 10 studies 7/10 studies showed neuropathic pain reduction (QOL not consistently improved) Fat graft, SVF (adipose-derived)

 All studies used human subjects.
 Full references with DOI links are provided at the end of this article.